Sorelianism: Class conflict and rejuvenation

-Revision of Marxism, claims of "decomposition of Marxism" by Blanquism and positivism
+Revision of Marxism

-Sorel focused on the ethical dimension of Marxism, claiming its utility for historical analysis and a means for transforming society.
-However, Sorel criticized the deterministic, materialist, and mechanist components of Marxism.
-Sorel criticized vulgar interpretations of Marxism for being unfaithful to Marx's real intentions.
-Sorel claimed that Marx was not materialist at all, noting that Marx did not regard psychological developments of people as part of the economic process.
-Sorel noted that Marx described the necessary ideological superstructure of societies: law, the organization of the state, religion, art, and philosophy.
-As a result, Sorel claimed that "no great philosophy can be established without being based on art and on religion".
+Sorel focused on the ethical dimension of Marxism, arguing for its utility for historical analysis and a means for transforming society.
+But he criticized what he considered to be the deterministic, materialist, and mechanist components of Marxism.
+Sorel criticized vulgar Marxism, or vulgar interpretations of Marxism that he said were being unfaithful to Karl Marx's real intentions.
+Sorel argued that Marx was not materialist at all, observing that Marx did not regard psychological developments of people as part of the economic process.
+Sorel also commented that Marx described the necessary ideological superstructure of societies: law, the organization of the state, religion, art, and philosophy.
+As a result, Sorel stated that "no great philosophy can be established without being based on art and on religion".

-Sorel claimed that although Marx had initially denounced Pierre-Joseph Proudhon while supporting Blanquism, that Marx later synthesized ideas from both Blanquism and Proudhonism together.
-Sorel claimed that Marxism had undergone a crisis in the 1880s and the 1890s when major socialist parties were being founded in France.
+Sorel stated that although Marx had initially denounced Proudhon while supporting Blanquism, that Marx later synthesized ideas from both Blanquism and Proudhonism together.
+Sorel supported the crisis of Marxism thesis that Marxism had undergone in the 1880s and the 1890s when major socialist parties were being founded in France.
 Sorel viewed non-Proudhonian socialism as being wrong-headed and corrupt, as being inherently oppressive.
-Sorel claimed that a "decomposition of Marxism", as referring to the major goals and themes of the ideology, was being caused by Marx's Blanquist elements and Engels' positivist elements.

-Proudhonism was in Sorel's view, more consistent with the goals of Marxism than Blanquism which had become popular in France, and Sorel claimed that Blanquism was a vulgar and rigidly deterministic corruption of Marxism.
+Referencing Croce, Sorel stated that a "decomposition of Marxism", as referring to the major goals and themes of the ideology, was being caused by Marx's Blanquist elements and Friedrich Engels' positivist elements.
+Proudhonism was in Sorel's view more consistent with the goals of Marxism than Blanquism, which had become popular in France, and Sorel argued that Blanquism was a vulgar and rigidly deterministic corruption of Marxism.